-I use qualitative methods to address issues at the intersection of health, law, and politics, particularly drug use and drug policy.
+I address issues at the intersection of health, law, and politics, particularly drug use and drug policy.
 My dissertation is a multisite, multi-sided ethnographic study of opioid use and services for people who use opioids in California.
-As a Research Associate at RTI International, I am collaborating on a NIH-funded implementation study of overdose prevention services for people exiting incarceration.
 I hold a MA in sociology from Berkeley and a BA in tutorial studies from the University of Chicago.

-In addition to my academic work, I have provided harm reduction services since 2009 in Chicago and California, and currently serve as President of the Board of Directors for Needle Exchange Emergency Distribution (NEED), an all-volunteer harm reduction organization based in Berkeley that has operated since 1990.
+In addition to my academic work, I serve as President of the Board of Directors for NEED, an all-volunteer harm reduction organization based in Berkeley.
 For more information, please visit www.berkeleyneed.org.

 Showalter, David.
 Forthcoming.
 "Epidemics, Crisis, and Policy Change: Spreading Syringe Services in California."
 Mobilization.
 Available upon request.